Knowing the good: The epistemological foundations of the metaphysics of good and evil

 Articles in Preparation

-According to Peter Geach, the term ‘good’ is essentially an attributive adjective which requires to be complemented by a noun providing the respective standard of evaluation.
+According to Peter Geach (1956), the term ‘good’ is essentially an attributive adjective that requires to be complemented by a noun providing the respective standard of evaluation.
 For him, consequently, there can be nothing that is good in an absolute sense but only relative to a particular standard.
-Geach’s view is influential, not only among Aristotelian-minded philosophers.
-In this article, I argue that a proper Aristotelian understanding of goodness in terms of perfection must leave room for a predicative use of ‘good’, that is, it must allow for an absolute form of goodness.
+Geach’s view is influential among Aristotelian-minded philosophers today.
+In this article, I argue that Aristotle’s own understanding of goodness in terms of perfection leaves room for a predicative use of the term ‘good’, which allows for forms of absolute goodness.

-The Aristotelian-Thomistic conception of goodness rests on an inductive speculation about the general nexus between striving and perfection in both non-human nature and human life.
-Yet, this fact renders it susceptible to sceptical objections which claim that this very nexus cannot be proven true.
-Resorting to Franz Brentano, I argue that there are particular instances in which the nexus between striving, goodness, and perfection is self-evident.
-If Brentano is right, the Aristotelian-Thomistic conception of goodness can be defended on epistemological grounds.
+The Aristotelian-Thomistic conception of goodness entails the idea of a general nexus between striving and perfection in nature, which is gained inductively.
+One might therefore object that this general nexus cannot be proven to be true.
+Following Franz Brentano, I argue that, despite the importance of inductive method, there are paradigm cases of goodness where the nexus between striving, goodness, and perfection is self-evident.
+These cases can serve as the basis on which the Aristotelian-Thomistic conception of goodness can be defended against epistemological objections.

 Being and Activity: Aristotle’s notion of ἐνέργιεα